holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 With some help from the GnuTLS mailing list:

-“_That means that send() returned -1 for some reason._” You can enable more output by adding an environment variable `GNUTLS_DEBUG_LEVEL=9` prior to running the application, and that should at least provide you with the `errno`.
+That means that send() returned -1 for some reason.
+You can enable more output by adding an environment variable `GNUTLS_DEBUG_LEVEL=9` prior to running the application, and that should at least provide you with the `errno`.
 This does not provide any more detail to stderr.
-However, [thanks to Rainer](https://github.com/rsyslog/rsyslog/issues/219) we do now have [debug.gnutls parameter](https://github.com/jgerhards/rsyslog/commit/9125ddf99d0e5b1ea3a15a730fc409dd27df3fd9) in the rsyslog code, that if you specify this global variable in the `rsyslog.conf` and assign it a value between 0-10 you will have gnutls debug output going to rsyslog’s debug log.
+However, [thanks to Rainer](https://github.com/rsyslog/rsyslog/issues/219) we do now have the [debug.gnutls parameter](https://github.com/jgerhards/rsyslog/commit/9125ddf99d0e5b1ea3a15a730fc409dd27df3fd9) in the rsyslog code.
+If you specify this global variable in the `rsyslog.conf` and assign it a value between 0-10 you will have gnutls debug output going to rsyslog's debug log.

 ##### Improving the Strategy {#vps-countermeasures-lack-of-visibility-web-server-log-management-improving-the-strategy}